GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Note that this test must be run in a specifically prepared project.
 See the [OSlogin test README](oslogin/README.md) for more information.

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -oslogin_test_exclude_filter string
+      regexp filter for individual oslogin test cases; cases matching any tests will be skipped (default "" [nil])

 ### Test suite: packageupgrade

 #### TestDriverUpgrade TestPackageUpgrade